 Brainster: You may not be faced with creating a dataset, but I believe you have faced other kinds of difficulties during the work?
 You mention a problem with unbalanced datasets in the documentation.
 How did you deal with this?

 Brainster: On the other hand, how did you cope with the pressure and time you faced for making the project?
-Teamwork brings many benefits, but it also requires a lot of synchronization and equal commitment of all members.
+Teamwork brings many benefits, but it also requires a lot of synchronisation and equal commitment of all members.

 Brainster: The development of the project came immediately after the Machine Learning and Big Data modules.
 As professionals working in finance and economics, how difficult is it for economists to master Machine Learning and Data Science in general?